 The P17A ships are advanced state-ofthe-art guided missile frigates, 149 m long, with a displacement of approximately 6670 tonnes and having an advanced CODOG Propulsion system, enabling speed of over 28 knots.
 These ships are equipped with a powerful weapon & sensor package for neutralising threats in all three dimesions, air, surface & sub-surface.
+Fincantieri, Italy is the Knowhow Courtesy: MoD

-Fincantieri, Italy is the Knowhow Provider for Technology Upgrade and Capability Enhancement in this project.
-Project 17A is unique wherein, based on the basic design prepared by the Directorate of Naval Design, construction is concurrently being done at two locations, MDL and GRSE.
+Provider for Technology Upgrade and Capability Enhancement in this project.
+Project 17A is unique wherein, based on the basic design prepared by the Directorate of Naval Design, construction is concurrently being done at two locations, MDL and GRSE. 🦋 an operational edge over the adversary at all times.